VasilyMarkov/MIPT-Cpp-master-course/Ram/README.md

 cmake --build --preset sanitize_test
 ```
 ## Run
-For run [Ram parser you need to write language constructs to a file and pass the file to [Ram as an argument
+For run [Ram interpreter you need to write language constructs to a file and pass the file to [Ram as an argument
 ```bash
 ./Ram {file_path}
 ```